 NOTE:Transfer students awarded two residency semesters at entrance are not eligible to participate in international dual-degree programs.

+Selected students must complete four semesters at the School of Law, all graduation requirements, and a minimum of 59 credits towards their J.D. degrees before undertaking the program in Paris during their third-year of study.
 Selected students are responsible for complying with all requirements and procedures for foreign student travel imposed by the University’s International Studies Office, with proof of compliance transmitted to the chair of the International Relations Committee before the student departs.

 NOTE: D, F, NC and U grades (or their equivalents) awarded at international dual-degree institutions earn exclusion points in the same manner as grades earned at Virginia (see section I.I.2).